 In addition, the dog would be required to wear a bright orange fluorescent collar and could not be penned within 500 feet of a school, hospital, nursing home, day-care center or public park.
 The property owner would be required to post 12-inch-square “Beware of Dog” signs facing in all directions with a photo of the animal.

 Finally, the proposed law would require the owner to purchase a $500 dog license.

 “We should make it onerous,” said Ross.
 “We don’t want the dog in this county.”

 Ross could not say how many dogs in the county have been deemed dangerous by a judge.
 “There’s no way to get a grasp unless you go town-by-town,” he said.
 For that reason, the SPCA is also proposing to legislators a registry that would include the dog’s breed, age and photo, the date the dog was declared dangerous, and the owner’s name and address.

-Lawmakers agreed to forward the proposal to the county Law Department for review.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Lawmakers agreed to forward the proposal to the county Law Department for review.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.